SAP-samples/teched2025-DT266/exercises/ex03/README.md

  <kbd><img src="images/CrossTrace_Search_Validate.png" alt="Search for validate" width="100%"></kbd>

- There we see for a procedure "Call Handler (Validation On Save) ta processed object.
+There we see for a procedure "Call Handler (Validation On Save) in the column processed object.
 In the record properties of the validation trace record we can see that this validation outputs 1 failed key and two reported messages in the column **`Record Properties`**.
-Therefore, we want to inspect this validation further by navigating to the validation implementation which is accessible in column **`Processed Objects`** via **`CTRL`** + Click.
+Therefore, we want to inspect this validation further by navigating to the validation implementation.
+You can reach the context menu of the record via right-click.
+There first select **`Navigate to Processed Objects`** and then select click on the mentioned method implementation to navigate.

 After navigation, we can inspect the validation implementation: